MikeIsMike/MasterMind/readme.md

-•	Built an optimised solver for the game Mastermind using Knuth’s Algorithm and minimax algorithm.
+•	An optimised solver for the game Mastermind using Knuth’s Algorithm and minimax algorithm.
+See report for performance.